 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the national reporting system listed in Appendix V. By reporting side effects, you can help provide more information on the safety of this medicine.
+You can also report side effects directly via the national reporting system listed in Appendix V. [To be completed nationally].
+By reporting side effects, you can help provide more information on the safety of this medicine.

-5. How to store [Nationally Completed Name]
+5. How to store [Product Name]